-If theory $T(\cdot)$ has a non-trivial representation of the features, then all logical anomalies for theory $T(\cdot)$ can be classified into two categories.
+Representationally equivalent features, if they exist, provide more structure that can be exploited for anomaly generation.
+If theory $T(\cdot)$ has a non-trivial representation of the features, then particular logical anomalies highlight failures in the theory's representation.

-Observation 4.1.
+Definition 5.
 Consider any theory $T(\cdot)$ satisfying Assumptions 1, 2, 3 and 6.
-Any logical anomaly D for theory $T(\cdot)$ satisfies either

-- i.
-There exists $(x_1, y_1^), (x_2, y_2^) \in D$ such that x_1, x_2 are representationally equivalent under $T(\cdot)$ and $y_1^ \neq y_2^$. - ii.
-There exists no pair $(x_1, y_1^), (x_2, y_2^) \in D$ such that x_1, x_2 are representationally equivalent.
+A logical anomaly D for theory $T(\cdot)$ is a representational anomaly if there exists $(x_1, y_1^), (x_2, y_2^) \in D$ such that x_1, x_2 are representationally equivalent under $T(\cdot)$ but $y_1^ \neq y_2^$.

-We refer to anomalies satisfying Observation 4.1(i) as representational anomalies.
+We refer to logical anomalies further satisfying Definition 5 as representational anomalies.
 A representational anomaly highlights that there exists some pair of features that are representationally equivalent under theory $T(\cdot)$ but across which the modeled outcome varies.
 In this sense, there is some variation in the modeled outcome across features that is not captured by the theory's allowable functions.

-Researchers are typically most interested in uncovering representational anomalies for theories as many classic examples of anomalies fall into this category.
-Consider once again the Allais Paradox for expected utility theory (Table 1).
-Due to the independence axiom, expected utility theory requires that $T(x_A; D) = T(x_B; D)$ for all hypothetical datasets and so the menus x_A, x_B are representationally equivalent.
-Yet, the Allais Paradox highlights that choices may vary across these two menus, and it is therefore a representational anomaly.
-Indeed, other famous examples in decision-making under risk such as the Certainty Effect or Common Ratio Effect (e.g., Allais, 1953; Kahneman and Tversky, 1979) are also representational anomalies.
+Researchers are often most interested in uncovering representational anomalies for theories.
+Indeed, many classic examples of logical anomalies for expected utility theory are, in fact, representational anomalies.

+Examples: the Allais paradox and Certainty effect Consider once again the Allais paradox for expected utility theory (Table 1).
+Due to the independence axiom, expected utility theory requires that $T(x_A; D) = T(x_B; D)$ for all collections and so the menus x_A, x_B are representationally equivalent.
+Yet the Allais paradox highlights that choices may vary across these two menus, and it is therefore a representational anomaly.
+Analogously, the Certainty effect for expected utility theory (Table 2) is also a representational anomaly by the same reasoning. \blacktriangle